kubantjan/fast-form/README.md

 #### Packaging, proper output
 * [x] prepare for pdf with multiple questionnaires
 * [x] create config for the current questionnaire we are working on
-* [ ] For the name of the patient use the name from questionnaire of question called patient_id.
-In case such question is not present, use the name of the pdf (as it is done now)
+* [ ] ***For the name of the patient use the name from questionnaire of question called patient_id.
+In case such question is not present, use the name of the pdf (as it is done now)***
-* [ ] Prepare python script that will process the scanned pdfs:
+* [ ] ***Prepare python script that will process the scanned pdfs:***

-The program should get the following parameters:
+The program should get the following parameters from config file that will have to be existing in the folder:

     - folder with scanned files (how should be new questionnaire recongized? new file for each?
     - path to template document as pdf or jpg or something